How HR Can Empower and Support Women in the Workplace

 2. Ensure Equal Leadership Opportunities

 Companies have made great strides at including women in the workplace—but the farther up the career ladder you go, the more female representation drops off.
-Women made up just 26% of C-suite level roles in 2022, and the picture is still pretty grim in the levels immediately before (28% of SVPs and 32% of VPs).
+Women make up just 26% of C-suite level roles, and the picture is still pretty grim in the levels immediately before (28% of SVPs and 32% of VPs).

 3. Require Pay Equality

 The gender pay gap is also unfortunately still alive and well today.
-The onus shouldn’t be on individual women to negotiate their pay to ensure it’s equal—HR should also take a proactive role in compensating all employees equitably.
+The onus shouldn’t be on individual women to negotiate their pay to ensure it’s equal— to best support women in the workplace, HR should also take a proactive role in compensating all employees equitably.

 You can look in your payroll and salary data for inequalities and remedy them to ensure all your employees are paid fairly for their work, regardless of their gender.
 Posting salaries in job listings is legally required in many states, but it’s also a good way to ensure more pay equity as women will know what they should be paid from the beginning of their relationship with your company.